How to Press Tofu

 Tofu with Peanut Sauce

-Place a paper towel on top of the tofu, and another dishtowel on that.
+1. Cover the tofu: Place a paper towel on top of the tofu and another dish towel on that.

-Woman placing paper towel onto a stack of cutting board, paper towel, then tofu.
+Woman placing paper towels and green cloths onto a stack of tofu.

+1. Place heavy items on top: Put a second flat plate or cutting board on top.
 Place a couple of large cans of beans or tomatoes or a few heavy books (yes, you can absolutely order your own copy of The Mom 100 Cookbook or Dinner Solved!) on top of the top cutting board or plate, and let drain for about 45 minutes.
-Pour off the excess water that gets released (much of it will be absorbed into the towels) pat the tofu completely dry with fresh paper towels, and proceed with your recipe.
+Pour off the excess liquid that gets released (much of it will be absorbed into the towels), pat the tofu completely dry with fresh paper towels, and proceed with your recipe.

-If you are planning to slice the tofu in slabs or rectangles for your recipe you can cut the tofu before you press it.
-You can also cube the tofu after if that’s what you need for a stir fry or another recipe.
+If you are planning to slice the tofu into slabs or rectangles for your recipe, you can cut the tofu before you press it.
+If you need tofu cubes, it’s better to cube the tofu after pressing it.

 Woman slicing tofu on a wooden cutting board.

-Place a few heavy books or large cans on top of the paper towels and let the tofu sit for 30 minutes.
+1. Place heavy items on top: Place a cutting board and a few heavy books or large cans on top and let the tofu sit for 30 minutes.
 The dishtowels will absorb the water the tofu releases.

 Woman placing large cans onto a cutting board pressing tofu.